CFE-DM delivers virtual Health Emergencies in Large Populations Workshop

-Mr. Peter Evans, Asia Regional Coordinator, International Committee of the Red Cross Armed and Security Forces Programmes, in Bangkok, Thailand, (lower left quadrant) facilitates the Legal Framework module during the first virtual Health Emergencies in Large Populations (H.E.L.P.) the session Dec.
-8, 2020.
+The Center for Excellence in Disaster Management and Humanitarian Assistance delivered the Health Emergencies in Large Populations (H.E.L.P.)
+Workshop for the first time in a virtual format Dec.
+6-17.

 H.E.L.P. is designed to train public health and disaster response professionals, both military and civilian, on the most important public health issues and decision-making skills necessary to effectively respond to the needs of populations in crisis.

-(U.S. Navy photo by Stephanie Liu)
+Thirty-two participants representing 16 nations logged in virtually for the lectures and discussed topics such as Maternal and Newborn Health, Disease Outbreak Management, Water and Sanitation, Humanitarian Principles, Nutrition in Humanitarian Crises and more.

+Participant Dr. Emmanuel Okorie Chinonso, Health Field Officer from Rwanda, shared his opinion of the virtual H.E.L.P. course.

 |Date Taken: